mudechs/cotrack/README.md

 with the database field `id` in the `projects`-table.

 ### Token
-The JSON key `token` will be checked against the deposited token in `.env` config file.
+The JSON key `token` will be checked against a existing project.
+Each project has his own individual token that will be automatically generated on create.

 ### Request format